 Market and Competition

-Yet, the informal sector is quite large, accounting for 20.1% of all forms of employment, according to the International Labor Organization (ILO).
-In the agricultural sector alone, about 50% of all workers are engaged in informal arrangements.
-The Polish Institute of Economic Forecasts and Analyses estimated that, in 2022, about 18.9% of GDP was generated in the shadow economy.
-One of the primary causes attributed to this is the war in Ukraine, which prompted numerous enterprises to resort to informal practices to conserve resources amid uncertainty.
+Yet the informal sector has shrunk and accounts for 9.8% of all employment, according to the International Labor Organization (ILO).
+In agriculture, about 50% of workers are engaged in informal arrangements.
+The Polish Institute of Economic Forecasts and Analyses estimated that in 2024 about 18.5% of GDP was generated in the shadow economy, which is slightly less than in previous years.

-Market intervention was made easier during the coronavirus pandemic, with the Office of Competition and Consumer Protection (UOKiK) empowered by a change in legislation to object to investments in companies of key national importance.
-The UOKiK generally protects market access and consumers’ interests in an active and independent way.
+Market intervention became easier during the COVID-19 pandemic, when the Office of Competition and Consumer Protection (UOKiK) was granted additional powers, including the ability to block investments in companies of key national importance.
+UOKiK generally protects market access and consumer interests actively and independently.

 Market organization